-In 1984, EPA became the first Federal agency to adopt a formal Indian Policy (copy attached).
-Today I am proud to formally reaffirm this Policy, which embodies the core principle of working with Federally recognized Tribes on a government-to-government basis.
-The United States has a unique legal relationship with Tribal governments based on the Constitution, treaties, statutes, Executive Orders, and court decisions.
-This relationship includes a recognition of the right of Tribes as sovereign governments to self-determination, and an acknowledgment of the Federal government's trust responsibility to the Tribes.
+The U.S. Environmental Protection Agency in 1984 became the first federal agency to adopt a formal Indian policy.
+Today, I am proud to formally reaffirm the EPA Policy for the Administration of Environmental Programs on Indian Reservations (attached).
+By my action, the EPA reiterates its recognition of the United States' unique legal relationship with tribal governments based on the Constitution, treaties, statutes, executive orders and court decisions.
+The EPA recognizes the right of tribes as sovereign governments to self-determination and acknowledges the federal government's trust responsibility to tribes.
+The EPA works with tribes on a government-to-government basis to protect their land, air and water.